thephpleague/csv/docs/9.0/reader/record-mapping.md

 - If the value can not be cast they will throw an exception.

 For scalar conversion, type casting is done via PHP's `ext-filter` extension.

-All classes are defined under the `League\Csv\Serializer` namespace.

 ### CastToString